This quick romesco sauce is going to become your new go-to sauce. It’s great on salads and meat, or even as a dip for your favorite crudité!

 Instructions

-- Place everything in a small food processor and process until desired consistency.
+- Place everything in a small food processor and process until it reaches your desired consistency.

-- Use on chicken, fish, steak, tacos, salads, sandwiches.
+- Use this romesco sauce on chicken, fish, steak, tacos, salads, and sandwiches.

 Notes